bezaleel22/cavelms/README.md

 docker compose up -d
 ```

-to start the webapp, navigate to the webapp directory run the followin commanf
+To start the webapp, navigate to the webapp directory run the following command
 ```bash
 npm install
 ```